 Unrealistic Expectation #3: “You should be my everything.”

 In my role as a marriage counselor and couples therapist, I’ve noticed this narrative increasing in the couples I’ve seen: a relationship expectation that their partner needs to be their everything.

-I believe that, much like the African proverb, “It takes a village to raise a child,” it takes a community to keep a strong partnership.
-Having more people in your life besides just your partner, and a shared community where both partners’ feel safe and supported by a number of people, helps to lessen the pressure that you both have to be everything.
+Just like it takes a village to raise a child, it takes a community to keep a strong partnership.
+Having a shared community where both partners feel safe and supported by a number of people helps to lessen the pressure that you both have to be everything.
 Having a community creates an environment for your partnership to flourish as you realize that it does not have to be just the two of you against the world.

 Here’s to Healthy Relationship Expectations!